 GeographyThis district is a part of the Jhansi division.
 The area of the Jalaun district is 4565 square kilometers.
 This district is situated in the plains in the north of the hilly region.
 It is almost surrounded by the Yamuna river. which forms its northern boundary.
 Its tributary Betwa forms its southern boundary and Pahuj forms its western boundary.
 The tree cover in this district is very less and there is moderately fertile land for agriculture.
 The Gair river flows through the middle of the district through several small rivulets.
 This district is also prone to drought-like other areas of Bundelkhand.

 Major Tourist DestinationThere are many historical places in the district.
-Of which Rampura Fort, Jagammanpur Fort, Lanka Minar, Chaurasi Gumbad, Sharda Temple, Koch’s Ramlila, Shalaghat, Jageshwar Temple, Pachnada Dham, Veda Vyas Temple, Sun Temple are main.
+Of which Rampura Fort, Jagammanpur Fort, Lanka Minar, Chaurasi Gumbad, Sharda Temple, Koch’s Ramlila, Shalaghat, Jageshwar Temple, Pachnada Dham, Veda Vyas Temple, Sun Temple are the main.

 Hamirpur district is a part of the Chitrakoot Dham division of Uttar Pradesh.
 Hamirpur is bounded by the districts of Jalaun, Kanpur, and Fatehpur in the north, Banda in the east, Mahoba in the south, and Jhansi and Jalaun districts in the west.
 Its area is 4121 square kilometers.
 In 2011, it was the third least populous district after Chitrakoot and Mahoba.
 Here, thick sand is found on the banks of the Betwa river.
 Which is exported to many parts of Uttar Pradesh.

 GeographyMost of the Hamirpur district has a small forest cover.
-The northern boundary of Hamirpur district is formed by the Yamuna River.
-The length of which in the district is about 56 kilometers.
+The northern boundary of the Hamirpur district is formed by the Yamuna River.
+The length of which the district is about 56 kilometers.
 The northwestern boundary is formed by the Betwa River.
-This river enters from Jalaun district near a village named Beri in Hamirpur district.
+This river enters from the Jalaun district near a village named Beri in the Hamirpur district.
 Other rivers in the district are Barma, Ken, Chandrawal, and Pandawaha.
 Swami Brahmanand Dam has been built on the Barma river.
 The climate here is extremely hot.
 Whose temperature usually reaches 43 degrees centigrade in the month of May-June, and in the cold month it sometimes drops to 2 to 3 degrees centigrade.

-Major Tourist DestinationKalpavriksha, Maihar Temple, Chaura Devi Temple, Sangameshwar Dham Temple are prominently famous among the major places of interest in Hamirpur district.
+Major Tourist DestinationKalpavriksha, Maihar Temple, Chaura Devi Temple, and Sangameshwar Dham Temple are prominently famous among the major places of interest in Hamirpur district.

 Mahoba is also called the capital of Chandelas.
 Who ruled in Bundelkhand from the 10th to 16th century.
 The Chandela king Vijay Pal built the Vijay Sagar.
 It is the largest artificial lake built by Chandelas in Mahoba.
 It was during the rule of King Parmardi when Prithviraj Chauhan captured Mahavar.
 Which was captured back in 1182 after resistance from two generals named Alha, Udal.
 Besides the Chandelas who ruled Mahoba was Emperor Sher Shah Suri and Mughal Emperor Akbar.
 After that, it was a part of the British Empire after the British annexed Bundelkhand.